Skip to Content

 Percheron mare giving birth to a foal.

-Yes.
-While Percheron numbers declined significantly during the mechanization of the 20th century, the breed is rebounding.
-As of 2013, over 32,000 Percherons were registered worldwide, and in the United States, the breed saw a 5% increase in registrations between 2010 and 2020, according to The Livestock Conservancy.
+Yes. because of Percheron’s versatility, the breed is growing.
+In the United States, the breed saw a 5% increase in registrations between 2010 and 2020, according to The Livestock Conservancy.

 Who supports Percheron preservation?